SheaMeyers/simple-banking-app/README.md

 ## Single currency

 There is no specified currency in the app and it's assume that everyone is using a single currency.
 In the real world this obviously isn't true.
-If we wanted to implement multiple currencies we could add a `currency` attribute to the account and have a model to handle conversions between different currencies
+If we wanted to implement multiple currencies we could add a `currency` attribute to the account and have a model to handle conversions between different currencies.

 ## Password Encryption

-This app uses `Digest::SHA1.hexdigest` to encrypt password beforing saving
+This app uses `Digest::SHA1.hexdigest` to encrypt password beforing saving.

 ## Password Complexity

-This app requires password to have at least one uppercase letter, one lowercase letter, one number, and one special character
+This app requires password to have at least one uppercase letter, one lowercase letter, one number, and one special character.

 ## Negative balance

 This app does not allow users to have a negative balance.
-In the real world you may be allowed to overdraw your account (thus having a negative balance) however this app does not allow that, though it would be simple to add this functionality
+In the real world you may be allowed to overdraw your account (thus having a negative balance) however this app does not allow that, though it would be simple to add this functionality.

 ## Account Id

 There is an `account_id` field on the `Account` model, not to be confused with the `id` field.
 The `account_id` is a randomly generating uuid and is used when transfering money.
 There are two reasons for this.
 The first is to have an id that users would not be able to guess.
-The second is that is adds extra validation when transferring money by ensuring the person transfering money has the correct account_id and name.
+The second is that this adds extra validation when transferring money by ensuring the person transfering money has the correct account_id and name.